adelphi-ed-tech/au-courses/courses/digital-literacies.md

 Wardrip-Fruin.
 Winograd and Flores is similar tho.
 Maybe have an intelligent systems week? --!>

-### Computational literacy
-Computational algorithms exist behind the scenes of digital media.
-Understanding the implications of computation is requisite for understanding digital works.

-*  Readings due:
-1. Steinkuehler

-### Design and human-computer interfaces
+### Week 6, October 11: Design and human-computer interfaces
 This session draws on work from the fields of human-computer interface (HCI) design, affordance theory, computer security, and interaction design to help students develop a critical understanding of software and other computer